 You don’t want your report to look like a jumbled mess or something that you just decided to cook up last minute.
 You want the document to look organized, in a professional font, and on paper that will make it look even better.

 - Create the title of the report and put it at the center of the page.
 Use bold subheads to organize all of the information that can be found within the report.
+You may also see sample expense reports.

 - At the very top of the report, you’re going to have to provide the basics.
 Present the dates that are covered by the accomplishment report, and then provide the name and job title of the person who was able to prepare it.
+You may also see sample excel report templates.

 4. Keep Track of Time Period Where You Have to Write Down all Accomplishments